Home Away from Home | Airbnb Transforms Tech into Splendid Hospitality

 In Lynchburg, listings include the likes of a downtown James River-view condo or a historic loft on Main Street.
 There’s a spacious home along Harris Creek with 20 acres of wooded seclusion, a shared experience with the owner of one of Rivermont Avenue’s treasured mansions, and condos in many neighborhoods, from Sandusky to Liberty University.
 Likewise, there are treasures to be found in Roanoke, along the Blue Ridge Parkway, at Smith Mountain Lake, or in quaint downtown Bedford.

-Airbnb has transformed the hospitality industry in the 10 years since it “persuaded strangers to sleep in one another’s homes and became a $25 billion company,” Business Insider offers.
+Airbnb has transformed the workplace health and safety hospitality industry in the 10 years since it “persuaded strangers to sleep in one another’s homes and became a $25 billion company,” Business Insider offers.
 It now has five million listings in 191 countries; its total accommodations exceed the top five major hotel brands combined.
 The platform offers two types of rentals, one in which you meet the owner at check-in, take charge of the keys and then occupy their property solo, known as a “home stay.”
 More adventurous Airbnb-ers typically reserve a bedroom and private bath within the home and are offered privileges to enjoy the public spaces, kitchen and outdoors—with the owner present in his or her home during your stay.
 This defines the “home share” model on which Airbnb was founded, and is often more rewarding for a sociably engaged “guest.”

 I have been an Airbnb host since 2014.
 When a friend in New York City explained the concept of sharing guest bedrooms in my house with strangers, my reaction was admittedly, “Well, that’s weird.”
 That was then.
 I have garnered Virginia “Superhost” status for 18 consecutive quarters—and have entertained over a thousand guests, learning so much about different cultures across the nation and around the world, making new friends within all age groups and demographics.
 I show my guests around, indulge them in a bit of history about my 55-year-old, mid-century modern home, and encourage them to make my space theirs and to regard me as their “butler down the hall.”
 I’m here if they need me, but otherwise I encourage them to indulge indoors and out.
 It’s so much fun for me to share this experience with them.